-JURY OF THE FOURTH EDITION OF THE INTERNATIONAL PIANO CLAMO MUSIC COMPETITION
+JURY OF THE NINTH INTERNATIONAL PIANO COMPETITION CLAMO MUSIC

-In the fifth edition, the Clamo Music International Piano Competition is backed by an exceptional jury of world recognition, great experience in both teaching areas and other outstanding contests and concert experience.
+In the ninth edition, the Clamo Music International Piano Competition is backed by an exceptional jury of world recognition, great experience in both teaching areas and other outstanding contests and concert experience.

-In Clamo Music we are pleased to announce that the jury will be composed by Boyan Vodenitcharov, Roland Pröll, Pilar Valero, Gabriel Escudero, Pedro Valero and Chema Casanova in the fifth edition of the International Clamo Music Competition 2019.
+In Clamo Music we are pleased to announce that the jury will be composed by Milana Chernyavska, Pilar Valero, Vitaly Pisarenko, Gabriel Escudero and Chema Casanova as Artistic Director and Chairman of the Jury, in the seventh edition of the International Piano Competition Clamo Music 2023.
 In Clamo Music we are very proud to have an exceptional jury and international renown, which every year adds greater excellence always in line with the philosophy of this piano competition, which in short is to offer a comprehensive experience of great value for the candidate musicians In a high level musical event in the city of Murcia.

-Jury of Honor of the Fourth Edition of the Clamo Music International Piano Competition.
+Honorary Member of the Jury in the sixth Edition of the Clamo Music International Piano Competition.

 Born in 1960, pianist Boyan Vodenitcharov won the second prize of the Senegallia International Competition when he returned to the State Conservatory of Sofia in 1979.
 He then won, among others, the third prize at the Busoni International Competition in 1981, the first Grand Prix of the Union of Bulgaria Composers in the national competition in 1982 and the third prize in the Queen Elisabeth International contest in 1983.
 In 1986 and 1987, he won the “Fullbright Grant” to perfect with Leon Fleischer at the Peabody Conservatory in Baltimore.